 Three months later he was gone.

 Michele Sanguinetti concludes: “Carlà should have paid more attention to his human resources, instead of just focusing on the sales.
-With a great team on his hands, he should have just invested on it.”
-“What angers me the most” says Venturi curling his lips “is that most of the people involved had great talents that would have well served the Italian videogame industry.
+With a great team on his hands, he should have just invested in it.”
+“What angers me the most,” says Venturi curling his lips “is that most of the people involved had great talents that would have well served the Italian videogame industry.
 Instead of using them, they were let go and most of these people never touched a game again.”

 Francesco Carlà, would be convicted years later – in February of 1996 – by the Court of Bologna for breaching the employment relationship obligations and sentenced to pay a sum for the unpaid overtime to Ivan Venturi and Michele Sanguinetti.